Shettihalli Wildlife Sanctuary

 Shettihalli Wildlife Sanctuary is a wildlife sanctuary in the state of Karnataka, India.
 It was declared a wildlife sanctuary on 23 November 1974.

 Featuring a variety of flora and fauna, Shettihalli Wildlife Sanctuary is situated in the Shimoga district of Karnataka.
 The sanctuary is home to species of animals such as white-backed vultures, Indian nightjar, and white-bellied dingo.
-Some other animal species such as tigers, king cobras, slot bears, leopards, elephants, langurs, and pythons reside in dense forest areas.
+Some other animal species such as tigers, king cobra, sloth bears, leopards, elephants, langurs, and pythons reside in dense forest areas.